google/yapf/README.rst

 ``SPLIT_COMPLEX_COMPREHENSION``
-    For list comprehensions and generator expressions with multiple clauses (e.g mutiple "for" calls, "if" filter expressions) and which need to be reflowed, split each clause onto its own line.
+    For list comprehensions and generator expressions with multiple clauses (e.g multiple "for" calls, "if" filter expressions) and which need to be reflowed, split each clause onto its own line.
 For example:

     .. code-block:: python